pustotnik/zenmake/docs/buildconf-taskparams.rst

         # two file paths with spaces
         'source' : '"my shlib/my util.c" "my shlib/my util2.c"'

-    You can use :ref:`dynamic substitutions<buildconf-substitutions-dynamic>`
+    You can use :ref:`built-in substitutions<buildconf-substitutions-builtin>`
-    variables in string values for this parameter.
+    in string values for this parameter.

     And it's possible to use :ref:`selectable parameters<buildconf-select>` to set this parameter.